Brandon Crawford Player Props: Giants vs. Diamondbacks

-Brandon Crawford -- with a slugging percentage of .423 in his past 10 games, including one extra-base hit -- will be in action for the San Francisco Giants against the Arizona Diamondbacks, with Zach Davies on the hill, on June 23 at 10:15 PM ET.
+Brandon Crawford and his .412 on-base percentage over his past 10 games (108 points higher than his season-long percentage), will be in action for the San Francisco Giants against the Arizona Diamondbacks and Merrill Kelly on June 24 at 4:05 PM ET.

-He had a hitless showing in his last game (0-for-2 with an RBI) against the Padres.
+In his previous game he had a hitless performance (0-for-3) against the Diamondbacks.

 Brandon Crawford Game Info & Props vs. the Diamondbacks